-Table -1 have shown that maximum drivers of auto-rickshaw were in the range of 31 - 40 years.
-In 11-20 age groups, there was a 17.5% auto-rickshaw driver but there was no rickshaw puller.
-Where, majority of auto-rickshaw drivers and rickshaw pullers lie in 21-30 and 31- 40 age groups and their percentage were 32.5% and 27.5% in auto-rickshaw drivers and 40.0% and 27.5% in rickshaw pullers respectively.
-After that age group, number of auto-rickshaw drivers and rickshaw pullers were decreasing gradually.
+Table -1 shows that maximum drivers of auto-rickshaw were in the range of 31 - 40 years.
+In 11-20 age groups, there was a 17.5% auto-rickshaw drivers but there was no rickshaw puller.
+Where the majority of auto-rickshaw drivers and rickshaw pullers lie in 21-30 and 31- 40 age groups, their percentage was 32.5% and 27.5% in auto-rickshaw drivers and 40.0% and 27.5% in rickshaw pullers, respectively.
+After that age group, the number of auto-rickshaw drivers and rickshaw pullers was decreasing gradually.